Peter Bucknell: Background

-A documentary film maker, Bucknell is known for his factual short films and environmental films shot underwater.
+A documentary film maker, Bucknell is known for his factual short films and environmental films shot underwater and a documentary film shot in Vietnam about artist Le Thanh Nhon.

 A classical viola player, Bucknell was for several years the Professor of viola at the Crane School of Music, State University of New York at Potsdam.

 Bucknell's early studies on violin were with Russian pedagogue Nelli Shkolnikova.
 In 1991 he won the Auckland International Viola Congress Competition and the Queen Elizabeth II Silver Jubilee Award.
 His Quartet won the Interpretation Prize in the Osaka International Chamber Music Competition.

 He studied music in Melbourne at the Victorian College of the Arts with Nathan Gutman; in Los Angeles, California with violist Donald McInness; in Siena, Italy at the Accademia Musicale Chigiana with Yuri Bashmet; and in Cologne, Germany with Rainer Moog, a student of Walter Trampler at the Juilliard School, the principal violist of the Berlin Philharmonic Orchestra under Herbert von Karajan.

 Bucknell holds a Bachelor of Economics and Commerce degree from the University of Melbourne and a Doctor of Music degree from the State University of New York at Stony Brook where he studied with professor Mitchell Stern.

 Bucknell is the son of Tasmanian-born painter Toni Bucknell of Melbourne, Australia.
 He is married to mezzo-soprano Rinat Shaham.